 The balance sheet is not required if the company assets and receipts for the year are under $250,000.
 (This rule varies somewhat but applies to 1065, 1120 and 1120S.
-See the Other Information schedule in the respective return for the criteria.
-In an 1120S it is Item 10.)
+See the Schedule B: Other Information schedule in the respective return for the criteria.
+In the 2021 1120S it is Item 11.)

 If it is not required, and you are lending to this company, my guess is you have client- or CPA-prepared financials and you can look at the Balance Sheet in those financial statements for similar information.